Reciprocity

 Freemium Models

 One common example of reciprocity in action is how digital platforms use freemium models.
-Brands give users a free version of their product or service; they let them experience its core functionalities and allow them to enjoy that good free version with no strings attached.
-This act of generosity creates a sense of reciprocity and instills likely responses as to how users interact with the brand.
-It encourages users to reciprocate in the following ways; they can become paying customers or advocate for the product within their network.
+Brands give users a free version of their product or service—they let them experience its core functionalities and enjoy that good free version with no strings attached.
+This act of generosity creates a sense of reciprocity—and instills likely responses as to how users interact with the brand.
+And it encourages users to reciprocate in that they can become paying customers or advocate for the product within their network.

 Screenshot from AVG's Antivirus landing page.